Cougar/Self-Hosting-Guide/README.md

 [Rsync](https://rsync.samba.org/) is a utility in the command line which enables users to transfer and synchronize files efficiently between a computer and an external hard drive in the entire connected network.

+[Rclone](https://rclone.org/) is a command-line program to manage files on cloud storage supporting over 70 providers.

 [Warpinator](https://github.com/linuxmint/warpinator) is a free, open-source tool for sending and receiving files between computers that are on the same network.

 [LocalSend](https://localsend.org/) is a free and open-source tool that allows you to send files and messages over the local LAN network to nearby devices.
 Everything is sent securely over HTTPS.
 The TLS/SSL certificate is generated on the fly on each device.
 It's avilable on Windows, macOS, Linux, iOS, and Android.